ivadomed/MEEG-Brainstorm/README.md

          Typically trials are created around an event of interest (button press, stimulus presentation etc.)
 - Simple event: Event that is just a mark in time - single timepoint.
 - Extended event: EVent that is a period of time, not just a timepoint

+## Example datasets

+Example datasets can be found at: ~/duke/temp/konstantinos

+## Help needed

+There is noone else working on this.
+Help is needed on the training of the datasets to optimize parameters.